ivango17/Bioinformatics_Challenges/README.md

 ## [bioinfo_toolbox.py](bioinfo_toolbox.py)
 This script contains important functions pertaining to bioinformatics.
 This module is stand alone and can be useful for elementary bioinformatic processes.

+Many of the lower level Rosalind challenges can be solved using this simple module.

 The table below shows the available functions with descriptions:
 | Function | Description | Arguments |
 | -------- | ----------- | --------- |